-- e.V.
+- 1) DCB Matches include all championships organised by the Deutscher Cricket Bund e.V.
 (German Cricket Federation).
 The purpose of all championships is to determine a champion and award that team a German title in the sport of cricket.
 These are the only valid German titles in the sport of cricket and are awarded to the winners of the highest championship league.
 Additionally, lower-ranking championships may also be contested within the championship groups and the winners awarded the title of champion. - 2) Championships are played between DCB clubs, regional boards or teams.

-The club championships to be played are: - i) "Deutsche Cricketmeisterschaft der Männer (DCM) (German Men's Cricket Championship)" and the title of "Deutscher Cricketmeister (Männer) (German Cricket Champions (Men))" - ii) "Deutsche Cricketmeisterschaft der Frauen (DCMF) (German Women's Cricket Championship)" and the title of "Deutsche Cricketmeister (Frauen) (German Cricket Champions (Women))" - iii) "T20 Deutsche Meisterschaft (T20DM) (T20 German Championship)" and the title of "T20 Deutscher Meister (T20 German Champions)"
+The club championships to be played are: - i) "Deutsche Cricketmeisterschaft der Männer (DCMM)" (German Men's Cricket Championship) and the title of "Deutscher Cricketmeister (Männer)" (German Cricket Champions (Men)) - "Deutsche Cricketmeisterschaft der Frauen (DCMF)" (German Women's Cricket Championship) and the title of "Deutsche Cricketmeister (Frauen)" (German Cricket Champions (Women)) - iii) "T20 Deutsche Meisterschaft (T20DM)" (T20 German Championship) and the title of "T20 Deutscher Meister" (T20 German Champions)